elektrotehnika/digel-asic-labs-fa24/README.md

 Hammer consumes serialized configuration files in YAML or JSON format, which are used as intermediate representation (IR) languages between higher-level physical design generators and the underlying scripts that the ASIC design flow tools require.

-> **Note:** The version of Hammer used in this course may deviate from the public or "main" Hammer.
-In the future, reference the public [repository](https://github.com/ucb-bar/hammer) if you are interested in the latest, consistent source.
+> **Note:** The version of Hammer that should be used in this course may deviate from the public or "main" Hammer.
+After completing the course, reference the public [repository](https://github.com/ucb-bar/hammer) if you are interested in the latest, consistent source.

 ## Setup

 This section covers lab environment setup and installation.
 It goes without saying that a Linux machine is mandatory for these labs, since this is a requirement for all ASIC design CAD tools.
 Non-tested alternatives on Windows include [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) or using a hypervisor or virtualizer to run a Linux virtual machine on Linux.
 The lab content and tools were tested on a Kubuntu 24.04 machine.

+> **Note:** In case of any problems, you are encouraged to open a GitHub [issue](https://github.com/elektrotehnika/digel-asic-labs-fa24/issues) or inform your teaching assistant via email (deki@uni.kg.ac.rs).

 ### GitHub Account and Repo